DoSomething/contentful-prototype/docs/content-publishing/pages/page-creation.md

 # Adding Pages
-***

-1. Open your campaign page in Contentful
+1) Open your Campaign in Contentful.

-2. Find the section that's called "PAGES"
+2) Find the section called **Pages**.

-3. Click "Create new entry and link"
+3) Click "Create new entry and link".

-4. You must fill in the title and slug so that they both are FAQs like this:
+4) ~~You must fill in the title and slug so that they both are FAQs like this:~~

-6. Ignore this message:
+5) ~~Ignore this message:~~

-7. For the Scholarship page, it must look like this:
+6) ~~For the Scholarship page, it must look like this:~~

-8. Use the Content editor to write your FAQs or Scholarship stuff
+7) Use the Content editor to write your FAQs or Scholarship stuff.

-9. You can click the "Preview" to see what it'll look like before you save it!
+8) You can click the "Preview" to see what it will look like before you save it!